 Discovering Ned’s condition, Mr Dunworthy decides to send Ned on a mission to 1888, which will keep him out of Lady Schrapnell’s clutches, and where he can spend some time relaxing, to recover from his time-lag.

-Arriving in Victorian England of 1888, Ned realises that with his disorientation and difficulty distinguishing sounds, he does not know what his mission is.
+Arriving in Victorian England of 1888, Ned realises that with his disorientation and difficulty distinguishing sounds – plus the fact that his orientation tape was playing in his ears at the same time Mr Dunworthy was giving him his instructions, he does not know what his mission is.
 He has arrived, with a pile of luggage, near the Oxford railway station.
 He meets a young man called Terence St Trewes.
 Thinking that this is his contact (this turns out to be false), Ned agrees to go on a boat trip on the River Thames with him, to Muchings End, which Ned has managed to remember was his destination.

-They collect Terence’s dog Cyril at the boat-hire place, and along the river they rescue Terence’s tutor, Professor Peddick, from drowning.
+They set off for the boat-hire place, where Terence had left his dog Cyril.
+They hire a boat, load their luggage, and Ned, Terence and Cyril board the boat and set off along the Thames River.
+Along the river they find Terence’s tutor, Professor Peddick, floundering in the river; they rescue him and take him on board.
 Thus the title of the book becomes clear: Connie Willis is paying tribute to Jerome K Jerome’s “Three Men in a Boat” (published 1889), the second line of that book’s title being “To Say Nothing of the Dog”.
 And here we have three men and a dog in boat, travelling on the River Thames, just as in Jerome’s book.
 Ned makes several references to events in “Three Men in a Boat”, and in fact they encounter Jerome K Jerome’s group along the way.